ErikLetson/steem-lottobot/README.md

 * The next 5 lines are the tags of the post
 * The final line is the body.

-In addition, you will also see certain terms enclosed in curly braces (`{}`).
-These are variables.
-Here is a list of the currently legal variables:
+In addition, there are certain terms enclosed in curly braces (`{}`) that can be used to insert variable data into the text of the posts.
+These are refered to here simply as 'variables'.
+Here is a list of currently legal variables:

 * `{acct}` = The name of the account (no `@` symbol)
 * `{llnum}` = The current Weekly Lottery number